-After establishing your retirement account, you must complete a Salary Reduction Agreement (SRA) form for your 403(b) account, and/or a Deferred Compensation enrollment form for your 457(b) account.
-These forms authorize your employer to withhold contributions from your pay, and send the funds to your selected Investment Provider on your behalf.

-The SRA form and/or Deferred Compensation enrollment form is necessary to begin or modify contributions, change allocations between Investment Providers, change the total amount of contributions, or end payroll contributions.
-These forms are available for download or printing at: https://www.tsacg.com/individual/plan-sponsor.
+After establishing your retirement account, you must complete a Salary Reduction Agreement (SRA) form for your 403(b), and/or a Deferred Compensation enrollment form for your 457(b) account(s).
+These forms authorize your employer to withhold contributions from your pay and send the funds to your selected Investment Provider(s) on your behalf.
+The SRA form is necessary to begin or modify contributions, change allocations, or end payroll contributions.
+You may complete these forms via the online SRA enrollment system at: https://sra.tsacg.com/.

-Please be aware that submitting a SRA form does not open an account with the selected Investment Provider.
-You must contact an Investment Provider Representative/Investment Provider to open an account with your selected Investment Provider prior to submitting a SRA form.
+Submitting an SRA form through the online SRA enrollment system does not open an account with the selected Investment Provider.
+You must open an account prior to submitting an SRA form through the online SRA enrollment system.